 The Toronto and North York Hunt is proud of the long history of its pack of English foxhounds.
 Early in the nineteenth century, British military men, fond of sport, shipped hounds across the Atlantic to Fort York, which guarded Toronto Harbour on Lake Ontario.
 Not long after the City of Toronto was incorporated in 1834, we find mention of the Toronto Hunt.
-Between 1843 and 1869, eight of the hunt's nine Masters were army officers.To read more, log in (above) or click to subscribe.
+Between 1843 and 1869, eight of the hunt's nine Masters were army officers.To read more, a subscription is required.
+Log in or click here to subscribe.